Chart Color Schemes

 Koondoola is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Koondoola has a high level of cultural diversity, with 50.3% speaking a language other than English at home and 51.2% born overseas.
+Koondoola has one of the most diverse populations in the country, with 50.3% speaking a language other than English at home and 51.2% born overseas.
 Christianity is the predominant religion, comprising 47.0% of Koondoola's population.
-Buddhism is notably overrepresented, at 8.6%, compared to Greater Perth's average of 2.7%.
+Buddhism is notably overrepresented at 8.6%, compared to the Greater Perth average of 2.7%.

 Frequently Asked Questions - Diversity